ember-m3/ember-m3/README.md

 ## Deprecations

-For help with migrating deprecatitons refer to the [deprecations guide](DEPRECATIONS.md)
+For help with migrating deprecations refer to the [deprecations guide](DEPRECATIONS.md)

 ## Customizing Store